 - Round cable won’t fit in through-dash applications

-7. ARTECKIN OBD2 Splitter Y Male To 2 Female Extension Cable
+7. Arteckin OBD2 Splitter Male to 2 Female Extension Cable

-For a splitter, the cord here is fairly short—only 12 inches in total.
-For some users this is perfect, but it may be too short for antenna uses.
+For a splitter, the cord here is relatively short—only 12 inches in total.
+For some users, this is perfect, but it may be too short for antenna uses.
 Our only significant complaint is that the connectors don’t lock into place very securely.
 This is only a concern for permanent installations that will be prone to vibrations.

 - Allows use of 2 simultaneous devices

 - Right angle connector on male side